Multi-messenger parameter inference of gravitational-wave and electromagnetic observations of white dwarf binaries

 \section{Simulation and Data Analysis Pipeline}

-Our work centers around a data analysis pipeline as illustrated in Figure~\ref{fig:flowchart}.
+Our work centers around a data analysis pipeline as illustrated in Fig.~\ref{fig:flowchart}.

-\subsection{Gravitational-Wave Analysis}
+\subsection{Gravitational-wave analysis}

 For our analysis, we use the \texttt{gbfisher} module from \texttt{ldasoft} to simulate ${\sim}20,\!000$ white dwarf binary systems, with all of the parameters described below.
 Due to computational limitations, we narrowed down our multi-messenger analysis to a subsample consisting of ${\sim} 200$ binaries.
 For demonstration purposes, we construct two sets of binaries, an eclipsing set and a non-eclipsing set.
 White dwarf binaries with inclinations between $0^\circ$ and $80^\circ$ are placed in the non-eclipsing set while binaries with inclinations between $80^\circ$ and $90^\circ$ are placed in the eclipsing set.
-Both sets are narrowed down further by removing all binaries with periods less than $3$ minutes or greater than $10$ minutes as well as binaries with an SNR of less than $80$ or greater than $180$.
-A subset of $100$ binaries is selected from each set using weighted random sampling where greater weight is placed on binaries with smaller luminosity distances.
-We note that this set is not meant to be representative of the true population; future analyses will focus on such representative sets.
+Both sets are narrowed down further by removing all binaries with periods less than $4$ minutes or greater than $20$ minutes as well as binaries with an SNR of less than $20$ or greater than $150$.
+A subset of $100$ binaries is randomly sampled from each of the eclipsing and non-eclipsing sets.
+We note that these sets are not meant to be representative of the true population; future analyses will focus on such representative sets.

 We use the \texttt{gbmcmc} module from \texttt{ldasoft} to provide the gravitational-wave parameter estimates for our simulated set of white dwarf binaries. \texttt{gbmcmc} uses Reversible Jump Markov Chain Monte Carlo (MCMC) to identify the range of plausible models for each binary in the downsampled set.
 Next, \texttt{gbmcmc} provides posterior distributions for the recovered parameters which include the initial gravitational-wave frequency, $f_{GW}$, the time derivative of frequency, $\dot{f}_{GW}$, the gravitational-wave amplitude, $A$, the inclination, $\iota$, the polarization angle, the initial gravitational-wave phase, and the ecliptic colatitude and longitude.
 From these quantities, we can derive the chirp mass, $\mathcal{M}$, which is related to the parameters $f_{GW}$ and $\dot{f}_{GW}$ by